iggy-smart/voice-alt/female-voice-en.md

 join discord servers and be up to date LINK to chapter find friends with same goals

+## Build motivation
+Typical it's long story.
+Not all people can run so long.

+Z's video - about embedding exercises in dayling roitine Renee - ?

+Notification based: YT, discord
+Competition/support based: friends who are on the same level

 ## Finding Inspiration
 S: find fem voice you like.